-[ST] Section 6.7 states that the TOE implements address space layout randomization (ASLR) through the use of the /DYNAMICBASE (Windows) and -fPIC (Linux) compiler flags and relies fully on its underlying host platforms to perform memory mapping.
+[ST] Section 6.7 states that the TOE implements address space layout randomization (ASLR) through the use of the -fPIC compiler flag and relies fully on its underlying host platforms to perform memory mapping.
 The TOE also does not use both PROT_WRITE and PROT_EXEC on the same memory regions.
+There is no situation where the TSF maps memory to an explicit address.